signalcdn/16PF/README.md

 My career thus-far has consisted of a serious passion in psychology, a trip through product in the world of esports, and a few internships.
 People can only stay on the cusp of a limited amount of specialization, and I manage to cast both a wide net and travel with grace navigating its contents and connecting it.

 **MVP Acceptance Criteria**

-    **As Brett Hunt, I would like to publish a final project which I can lever into a career** ✅ Dataset of responses to Cattel's 16 Personality Factors Test are clustered ❌ 3 Testable questions are explored and answered
+**As Brett Hunt, I would like to publish a final project which I can lever into a career (and I have a week to do it)**

+    ✅ Dataset of responses to Cattel's 16 Personality Factors Test are clustered ❌ 3 Testable questions are explored and answered
     ✅ I can cluster myself.

-I was distracted by a product idea.
-I couldn't focus on the 3 testable questions.
-What it turned into was something that can't possibly be explained in a 5 minute presentation.
-Maybe 10.

 **Additional Background**